hrsFire/covid19-test-registration/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## Building ther app for the PlayStore
+## Building the app for the PlayStore
 [How to publish to the PlayStore](https://flutter.dev/docs/deployment/android)

 First the user has to generate a certificate: